cubeb pepper

 Common measurement equivalents in grams

-Cubeb pepper has a complex flavor profile that is often described as a cross between black pepper and allspice.
-It is pungent and peppery but features distinct notes of nutmeg, pine, and a slightly bitter, eucalyptus-like finish.
+It has a complex flavor profile that is peppery and pungent, with distinct notes of allspice, pine, and a slightly bitter, eucalyptus-like finish.

 Explore more ingredients in the spice category with complete nutrition information.